Introduction

 - Work: myname+work@gmail.com

-- Personal: myname@gmail.com (no alias)
+- Social: myname+social@gmail.com

-2. Spam Identification
+2. Spam Identification and Source Tracking

-I signed up for an online course using: john+onlinecourse@gmail.com
+- Sign up for online course: john+course-abc@gmail.com

 3. Easy Spam Management